1. What does the registration fee include?

 13. Where/when are the games and practices?

-All teams (except Juvenile) practice in Cochrane, on Tuesdays (girls) and Thursdays (boys), at either Spray Lakes Sawmill Family Sports Centre or at school gyms.
+Most teams practice in Cochrane, on Tuesdays and Thursdays, at either Spray Lakes Sawmill Family Sports Centre or at school gyms.
 We do reserve the right to change these days due to facility availability.
 Prior to league commencement, the days and times will be confirmed, after which a teamâ€™s practices are held on the same day, at the same location and at the same time each week.
 Occasionally, adjustments must be made (due to, for example, a school being unavailable for a special event) and the practice needs to be moved to a different day, location and/or time.
 CMBA tries to give as much notice as possible in these situations.

 Games are usually on Saturdays in Calgary and can be in all quadrants of the city.
-Occasionally Bantam and Midget teams play at Spray Lakes Sawmill Family Sports Centre in Cochrane.
-Occasionally, and often for Juvenile, games may be held on Friday evenings.
-CMBA has no control over where a team plays.
+CoMBA has no control over where a team plays.
 Calgary Minor Basketball arranges the game schedules and locations.

 14. As a parent, do I have a responsibility to my child's team?